A LETTER TO MY GRANDSON

 I take this opportunity to send you, Jonny, Maria and Renata as much love as can be accepted from me.

-PS I lived as long as I did because of the love and strength I received from my wife Anne and from the love and solidarity I once received from Jonny and have continued to receive from your uncle Ben and from my sisters, Liz and Joanna.
+PS I lived as long as I did because of the love and strength I received from my wife Anne and from the love and solidarity I once received from Jonny and have continued to receive from your uncle Ben, from my sisters, Liz and Joanna and from all my friends.
 Here is your father and uncle a few years ago!
 Jonny was so cute and I believe that in his soul he still is.

 Someone who knew your dad well in Bosnia recently wrote the following to me when hearing I was writing to you.